 You can use these visualizations and sensor data to test and improve your automated driving algorithms.
 You can also extend this example to fuse detections and visualize object tracking results, as shown in the Sensor Fusion Using Synthetic Radar and Vision Data in Simulink example.

 In this example, the ground truth (roads, lanes, and actors) and vehicle trajectories come from a scenario that was authored in the Driving Scenario Designer app.
 In this app, vehicles and other actors are represented as simple box shapes called cuboids.
-For more details about authoring cuboid scenarios, see the Build a Driving Scenario and Generate Synthetic Detections example.
+For more details about authoring cuboid scenarios, see the Create Driving Scenario Interactively and Generate Synthetic Sensor Data example.

 Open the cuboid driving scenario file in the app.